n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

 helm list
 ```

 ## Congratulations!!
-You now know how to deploy multiple instances and versions of an nginx application across different Kubernetes namespaces/environments.
+You now know how to deploy multiple instances and different versions of an nginx application across different Kubernetes namespaces/environments.